Annual Reconciliation of New Bankruptcy Case and Adversary Proceedings Filings – North Carolina Middle Bankruptcy

 Visit the ATCoP Community site (available in IBM Connections) at: https://connections.ao.dcn/communities/community/atcop to access resources on a variety of training topics, and while you are there, join and follow the Community for the latest updates.
 We need your participation, please share your knowledge by uploading your training materials and resources and participating in forum discussions.

 The ATCoP community also holds biennial conferences.
 ATCoP conferences are a great opportunity to connect trainers, IT staff, and others who provide training throughout the Judiciary.
 The next conference is scheduled for May 2-4, 2018, in San Antonio, Texas.
 Registration and conference agenda information will be posted to the site in the near future.

 Please direct questions about ATCOP to any member of the leadership team: Luta Pleiss (NED), Kelly Clark (MIED), Julie Gibson (FLNB), June Evans (SDD), Eric Klingenberg (ILSP), or Kathy Noel (CASB)

-Bankruptcy Best Practices Working Group – Many courts & the Administrative Office
+Bankruptcy Best Practices Working Groups – Many Courts

-The Best Practices Working Groups assist clerks in improving their operational practices through the development of innovative recommendations, identifying and analyzing technology solutions to improve business processes, and assisting courts in adopting these technology solutions and new business processes.
-Stop by the Bankruptcy Best Practices Technology Subgroup for information on using technology solutions more effectively in your court.
+The Bankruptcy Best Practices Working Groups, one focused on technology and the other on operations, work to develop innovative recommendations, identify and analyze technology solutions to improve business processes, and assist courts in adopting technology solutions and new business processes.
+Stop by and visit with the Bankruptcy Best Practices Working Groups for information on best practices for your court.